 Accordingly, the key question for global employers is what policy and approach should be used to leverage the benefits and address the challenges posed by these new technologies in the workplace.

 Employers must determine, for example, the extent to which social media will play a role in employee recruiting efforts.
 Throughout the world, most employers require some form of background information on candidates for employment.
 In some jurisdictions, such as the United Kingdom, employers generally rely upon a reference provided by a former employer.
 In others, such as the United States and China, employers typically require a thorough background check carried out by a third-party provider.
 In addition to these formal mechanisms, however, employers also occasionally seek to gather information through informal channels.
-While some employers and those involved in recruitment still gather anecdotal information about candidates through ‘word of mouth’, there is now the greater temptation to review the candidate’s online profile and information posted on social networking sites and the internet.
-One survey in 2015, for example, found that 52 per cent of employers check job applicants’ social media profiles prior to making a hiring decision and 54 per cent of employers decided not to hire a candidate because of information found on social media.
+While some employers and those involved in recruitment still gather anecdotal information about candidates through 'word of mouth', there is now the greater temptation to review the candidate's online profile and information posted on social networking sites and the internet.
+One survey in 2017, for example, found that 70 per cent of employers check job applicants' social media profiles prior to making a hiring decision and 54 per cent of employers decided not to hire a candidate because of information found on social media.
 Information on these sites and the internet is very difficult to take down, so tagged pictures taken from a drunken night out could follow a candidate throughout his or her career.
-While the result of this information permanence is a potential treasure trove of information for employers considering applicants for employment, there is widespread debate – as evidenced, for example, by the debate across the EU in recent years over the ‘right to be forgotten’2 – over whether this information should be reviewed and considered by employers during the recruitment process.
+While the result of this information permanence is a potential treasure trove of information for employers considering applicants for employment, there is widespread debate – as evidenced, for example, by the debate across the EU in recent years over the 'right to be forgotten'2 – over whether this information should be reviewed and considered by employers during the recruitment process.
 And this debate is reflected in the widely varying laws on this topic throughout the world.3 Indeed, the European Court of Justice is set to determine whether the 'right to be forgotten' can apply beyond the borders of the EU, which would require search engines, such as Google to remove links to certain information globally.

 In any case, employers should be aware of discrimination claims that may arise as a result of the alleged improper use of information gleaned from social media.
 Before accessing social media, and certainly before making decisions based on information found on social media, employers should carefully consider:

-- a the evidentiary weight to be given to information obtained from a social media site;
+- the evidentiary weight to be given to information obtained from a social media site;

-- b that information posted may be inaccurate, out of date, not intended to be taken at face value, or even posted by someone other than the person who is the subject of the inquiries;
+- that information posted may be inaccurate, out of date, not intended to be taken at face value, or even posted by someone other than the person who is the subject of the enquiries;

 iii Bring-your-own-device POLICIES